gabriella-l-atombeam/Repo-tests/README.md

 ### Everything here is meant to act as templates so that I can just reference these if I need to write in HCL.

-- First I go through all the files I was given,
+- First I go through all the files I was given from AI on how to code in AWS with HCL

 - Then in the comments I add what each variable could equal
     - eg. in the 1provider_config.tf file, in the # providers.tf file